Winfred-Mwendwa/React/README.md

 ~You can compose multiple React components and render them together by making them child components of a parent component. when react encounters the child component (component name in a self closing tag < />) it will render its markup at its current position.

+~React components are passed on to ReactDOM.render() differently from jsx elements like so:ReactDOM.render(<ComponentToRender />, targetNode)